10 FREE Reading Center Websites in Upper Elementary

 www.readtheory.org

-ReadTheory is an adaptive program that automatically assigns short articles to students based on a placement test.
-Once students begin using the site, harder or easier passages are assigned based on student performance.
-It’s quick and easy to set up since teachers don’t need to manually assign passages.
-The placement test starts at a third grade level and quickly adjusts up or down based on whether the student is able to answer the comprehension question correctly.
+ReadTheory is an adaptive program automatically assigning short articles to students based on a placement test.
+Once students begin using the site, more complicated or easier passages are assigned based on student performance.
+It’s quick and easy to set up since teachers don’t need to assign passages manually.
+The placement test starts at a third-grade level and quickly adjusts up or down based on whether the student can answer the comprehension question correctly.
+Kids will love these free reading passages!

 5. CPalms